 Odds 'n Ends Page 1 Topics posted to this page relate to Modern Day Weapons Systems

 Updated September 1, 2014

-Webmaster's message: This page collects some of the interesting, but not VFP-62 related, material received by the webmaster
+Webmaster's message: This page collects some of the interesting, but not VFP-62 related, material received by the webmaster.
+Contributions are welcome.

 Email the Webmaster

 We invite you to click this link - VFP-62 Webmaster to email a question, comment, correction, or contribution to this page.